sukykaur/AzureGDPR/DWoverview.md

 ## Overview
 The General Data Protection Regulation (GDPR) is fundamentally about protecting and enabling the privacy rights of individuals.
 The GDPR establishes strict global privacy requirements governing how you manage and protect personal data while respecting individual choice - no matter where data is sent, processed, or stored.
-Microsoft Azure services meet the stringent GDPR security requirements.
+Microsoft Azure services meet the stringent GDPR security requirements and contractual commitments guarantee that you can:
+- Respond to requests to correct, amend or delete personal data.
+- Detect and report personal data breaches.
+- Demonstrate your compliance with the GDPR.

 This Azure Security and Compliance Blueprint provides guidance for how to deliver a Microsoft Azure data warehouse architecture that helps ____.
 This solution provides guidance on the deployment and configuration of Azure resources for a common reference architecture, demonstrating ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.